-These are inherent requirements of all programs leading to eligibility to apply for registration as a Registered Midwife with the Nursing and Midwifery Board of Australia because:
+These are inherent requirements of all programs leading to eligibility to apply for registration as a Registered Nurse (Division 1) General with the Nursing and Midwifery Board of Australia because:

-- Construction of multiple assessments to academic and clinical standards are required to convey knowledge and understanding of relevant subject matter, procedures, and professional practice. - Accurate written communication, including record-keeping and notes, is vital to provide consistent and safe care.
+- Construction of multiple assessments to academic and clinical standards are required to convey knowledge and understanding of relevant subject matter, procedures, and professional practice. - Accurate written communication, including record-keeping and patient notes, is vital to provide consistent and safe patient care.

-- Construct assessment to academic and clinical standards with attention to grammar and punctuation. - Express complex and detailed information and knowledge into a logical and easily understood written form for assessment requirements. - Construct written text-based assessment tasks to reflect the required academic and clinical standards are necessary to convey knowledge and understanding of relevant subject matter for professional practice. - Construct legible documentation in a manner that clearly communicates the intended message and meets professional expectations for safety of the woman or newborn. - Professionally document in charts and records in the simulated environment and clinical environments meeting legal and professional requirements, while ensuring confidentiality.
+- Construct assessment to academic and clinical standards with attention to grammar and punctuation. - Express complex and detailed information and knowledge into a logical and easily understood written form for assessment requirements. - Construct written text-based assessment tasks to reflect the required academic and clinical standards are necessary to convey knowledge and understanding of relevant subject matter for professional practice. - Construct legible documentation in a manner that clearly communicates the intended message and meets professional expectations for safety of the person receiving care. - Professionally document in charts and records in the simulated environment and clinical environments meeting legal and professional requirements, while ensuring confidentiality.